 Point of sale material is a powerful tool for brands; 8 out of 10 marketers believe it’s more effective than TV, radio and press advertising, according to a Creo study.
-However, it will only work in your brand’s favour if it’s on-message, and consistent across all venues.
+However, it will only work in your brand’s favor if it’s on-message and consistent across all venues.

 Templating collateral is a really straightforward way to create a suite of assets that convey your key value points.
 Pubs and bars can then consistently roll them out across their marketing channels.
 This way, you’re not relying on each venue to use your imagery or messages correctly in their home-grown collateral; you’re giving them materials that you know are on-brand.

 This doesn’t mean that your campaigns have to be generic across all venues, though.
-Many leading brands choose to develop their campaign assets using content creation software, as this enables them to set standardised editable features for each bar to customise.
+Many leading brands choose to develop their campaign assets using content creation software, as this enables them to set standardized editable features for each bar to customize.